Croatian Fraternal Union Building

-The Croatian Fraternal Union Building is a historic building in the Oakland neighborhood of Pittsburgh, Pennsylvania.
-It is the former headquarters of the Croatian Fraternal Union, the oldest and largest Croatian organization in North America, and a significant site in Croatian American history.
+The Croatian Fraternal Union Building was a historic building in the Oakland neighborhood of Pittsburgh, Pennsylvania.
+It was the former headquarters of the Croatian Fraternal Union, the oldest and largest Croatian organization in North America, and a significant site in Croatian American history.
 The building was designed by Pierre A. Liesch in the Flemish Gothic Revival style and built in 1928–9.

 History

 The Croatian Fraternal Union (CFU) began as the Croatian Association, chartered in 1894 in Allegheny, now Pittsburgh's North Side.
 It was re-chartered in 1897 as the National Croatian Society and then merged with three other organizations in 1926 to form the CFU.
 The organization offered life, accident, and health insurance for its members, as well as social and cultural services including scholarships and sports programs.
 By 1928, it had over 80,000 members.

 After the 1926 merger, the CFU needed a new headquarters to consolidate its operations.
 Both of its existing facilities—the old NCS building on the North Side, and the Chicago offices of the Croatian League of Illinois—were inadequate for the new, larger organization.
 Delegates to the first CFU convention in May 1926 decided to sell the old offices and build or buy a new one.
 In 1928, the organization commissioned a new Home Office building on Forbes Avenue in Oakland.
 The Pittsburgh Press reported that the "architecture of the building will be Gothic and leaning towards the Cathedral of Learning style, and will be in keeping with the cultural atmosphere of the Schenley district."

 The building was dedicated on January 20, 1929, with a speech from Pittsburgh mayor Charles H. Kline.
 It was the first building designed specifically to meet the needs of the organization and included an auditorium and meeting hall as well as office space.
 In 1961, the CFU moved to a new headquarters in Wilkins Township and the Forbes Avenue building was sold to Allegheny County.
 It housed county Health Department facilities for many years.

 The University of Pittsburgh bought the building in July 2018 for $1.9 million and filed for a demolition permit in August.
 In October, it was nominated as a city historic landmark by Preservation Pittsburgh.
 In July 2021, it was reported that Pitt intended to proceed with the demolition but had agreed to preserve and reuse the building's terra cotta facade.
 The historic nomination had been placed on hold while the university and preservation groups attempted to negotiate a solution.
+The building was demolished in 2022.